juanigsrz/FastTradeMaximizer/README.md

 This version formulates the min-cost max-flow matching problem as a linear programming problem instead and uses a specialized Simplex algorithm to solve it.
 This algorithm's theoretical worst case is exponential although in practice it converges to the solution **very** fast with an average complexity of $O(V * E)$ and a good constant.

 The code also comes with implementation details to make it go faster, besides the usage of modern C++ tools itself.
 For example, item nodes are mapped to $[0,totalItems)$ indices so we can use a Simplex implementation that uses contiguous vector memory spaces.
+It also implements a better heuristic than "randomly try to find better solutions", which not only finds strictly better solutions, it also does so quite faster.

 # Usage

 FastTradeMaximizer attempts to copy the original's behavior as much as possible, so most of its functionality is the same.
+That said, it uses a better way to maximize the number of trading users, so the concept of random iterations doesn't exist anymore: it iterates as long as it wants to improve the solution in each step and stops when it can no longer do anything to improve it.

 ## Compile